fleetdm/fleet/handbook/company/development-groups.md

 #### Sub-tasks
 The simplest way to manage work is to use a single user story issue, then pass it around between contributors/asignees as seldom as possible.
-But on a case-by-case basis, for particular user stories and teams, it can sometimes be worthwhile to invest additional overhead in creating separate **unestimated sub-task** issues ("sub-tasks").
+But on a case-by-case basis, for particular user stories and teams, it can sometimes be worthwhile to invest additional overhead in creating separate **sub-task** issues ("sub-tasks").

 A user story is estimated to fit within 1 sprint and drives business value when released, independent of other stories.
 Sub-tasks are not.

 Sub-tasks:
-- are NOT estimated
 - can be created by anyone
 - add extra management overhead and should be used sparingly
 - do NOT have nested sub-tasks